econPreference/TermStructureModels.jl/README.md

 saved_TP = term_premium(τ, τₙ, saved_θ::Vector{Parameter}, yields, macros)
 ```

-The function calculate term premium estimates of maturity τ (months).
-Here, τ does not need to be the one in τₙ. "τₙ", "yields", and "macros" are the things that was inputs of function "posterior sampler".
+The function calculates term premium estimates of maturity τ (months).
+Here, τ does not need to be the one in τₙ. "τₙ", "yields", and "macros" are the things that were inputs of function "posterior sampler".
 "saved_θ" is the output of function "posterior sampler".
 Output "saved_TP" is Vector{TermPremium}.

 ## Scenario Analysis and unconditional forecasts